6 eco-friendly ways to wrap gifts this festive season

 Gifts are precious, for they are not just presented for the sake of it.
 A lot of thought goes behind getting a gift for someone, and it embodies the love and affection you have for the presentee.
 It also corresponds with the event — be it an achievement or a special day like a birth or marriage anniversary.
 However, our efforts are not limited to just buying the perfect gift but also choosing a complementary gift wrap.
 And while we look for the most suitable wrapping papers, why not go for eco-friendly gift wraps and help mother nature thrive?
 Moreover, these gift wrap ideas are very easy to execute.

 Now, if you are wondering where you could find wrapping papers that look presentable and appealing, then all you need is to just look around.
-You can use some of the most common things, such as a newspaper or an old fabric, as a sustainable alternative to buying new wrapping papers.
+You can use some of the most common things, such as a newspaper or an old fabric, as a sustainable alternative to buying new wrapping papers this festive season.

 Moreover, an eco-friendly way of wrapping gifts is a choice one should make to take that small conscious step towards conserving the environment.
 And, to defy the notion that ‘everything sustainable is boring,’ these eco-friendly gift wrappings look chic and splendid.